pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 [Helm](https://helm.sh/) is a package management tool for Kubernetes.
 Make sure your Helm version >= 2.11.0 and < 2.16.4.
 The installation steps are as follows:

-1. Refer to [Helm official documentation](https://v2.helm.sh/docs/using_helm/#installing-helm) to install Helm client.
+1. Refer to [Helm official documentation](https://v2.helm.sh/docs/using_helm/#installing-helm) to install the Helm client.

-2. Install Helm server.
+2. Install the Helm server.

     Apply the `RBAC` rule required by the `tiller` component in the cluster and install `tiller`: